xswang-ai/xswang-ai.github.io/_pages/about.md

 Publications
 ======
-    **NP-PROV: Neural Processes with Position-Relevant-Only Variances**
+*NP-PROV: Neural Processes with Position-Relevant-Only Variances*

-    **Mobility Irregularity Detection with Smart Transit Card Data**
+*Mobility Irregularity Detection with Smart Transit Card Data*

-    **Multiscale Drift Detection Test to Enable Fast Learning in Nonstationary Environments**
+*Multiscale Drift Detection Test to Enable Fast Learning in Nonstationary Environments**

-    **Predicting heat transfer of oscillating heat pipes for machining processes based on extreme gradient boosting algorithm**
+*Predicting Heat Transfer of Oscillating Heat Pipes for Machining Processes based on Extreme Gradient Boosting Algorithm*

-    **Drifted Twitter Spam Classification Using Multiscale Detection Test on K-L Divergence**
+*Drifted Twitter Spam Classification Using Multiscale Detection Test on K-L Divergence*

-    **A distance-based weighted undersampling scheme for support vector machines and its application to imbalanced classification**
+*A Distance-based Weighted Undersampling Scheme for Support Vector Machines and its Application to Imbalanced Classification*

 Honors and Awards
 ======